aws-neuron/aws-neuron-sdk/docs/tensorflow-neuron/tutorial-compile-infer.md

 ### Compiler Instance: Install Neuron Compiler and TensorFlow-Neuron

-On the instance you are going to use for compilation, you must have both the Neuron Compiler and the Tensorflow-Neuron installed.
+On the instance you are going to use for compilation, you must have both the Neuron compiler and the Tensorflow-Neuron installed.
 (The inference instance must have the Tensorflow-Neuron and the Neuron Runtime installed.)

 #### Using Virtualenv: